 Located next to the Denali Visitor Center, the Morino Grill is the only sit-down restaurant in the park.
 Snacks can be purchased at the Wilderness Access Center and snacks, sandwiches and camping food can be purchased at the Mercantile in Riley Creek Campground.

-In fall, winter and spring, the nearest restaurants and convenience stores are in Healy, 11 miles to the north.
+In fall, winter and spring (roughly mid-September to mid-May), the nearest restaurants and convenience stores are in Healy, 11 miles to the north.

 Near the park entrance